 - Lorton, VA

-- New York, NY - Penn Station - available in the gate areas and inside ClubAcela
+- New York, NY - Penn Station (in gate areas and inside ClubAcela)

-- Philadelphia, PA - 30th Street Station - available in the gate areas and inside ClubAcela
+- Philadelphia, PA - 30th Street Station (in gate areas and inside ClubAcela)

 - Providence, RI